-Founded in 2004, POC produces and distributes to 27 countries advanced-design helmets, body armor, goggles, eyewear, gloves, and apparel for action or "gravity sports," like skiing, snowboarding, and cycling, with a particular emphasis on safety and protection.
+Founded in 2004, POC produces and distributes to approximately 40 countries advanced-design helmets, body armor, goggles, eyewear, gloves, and apparel for action or "gravity sports," like skiing, snowboarding, and cycling, with a particular emphasis on safety and protection.

 POC, renowned for its design aesthetic, research, and innovation, is the recipient of numerous recent industry awards in 2013, including the Ski Industry Association and US Ski Team's DesRoches Award for innovation in marketing and outstanding support and promotion of the US Ski Team and USSA club programs.
-Additionally, POC won ISPO awards in January 2014 in Helmets for the POC TM Skull Orbic TM Comp H.I.
-MIPS, and Accessories for collaboration with ICEdot crash sensors.
+Additionally, POC won ISPO awards in the ski category for the new multi-impact Auric helmet and Super Palm Comp gloves.
 POC's patented technologies continue to set new standards for construction, material combinations, and engineering for personal protection.
+In late 2014, Popular Mechanics named POC a Best of What's New grand award winner for the Skull Orbic Comp H.I.
+MIPS multi-impact helmet, and Triathlete Magazine named the Octal AVIP MIPS helmet the Best Safety Product of the Interbike tradeshow.
+POC won 2015/16 ISPO awards in the ski category for the new multi-impact Auric helmet and Super Palm Comp gloves.